Os Lusíadas: Canto IV

-Following this incident, the poem narrates the maritime journey to India—an aim that Dom João II did not accomplish during his lifetime, but would come true with Dom Manuel, to whom the rivers Indus and Ganges appeared in dreams foretelling the future glories of the Orient.
+Following this incident, the poem narrates the maritime journey to India—an aim that John II did not accomplish during his lifetime, but would come true with king Manuel, to whom the rivers Indus and Ganges appeared in dreams foretelling the future glories of the Orient.
 This canto ends with the sailing of the Armada, the sailors in which are surprised by the prophetically pessimistic words of an old man who was on the beach among the crowd.
 This is the episode of the Old Man of the Restelo.